The United States Premier Hotel, Resort & Vacation Accident Lawyers Help Injury Victims Nationwide

 Second, you should document the conditions at the location where you suffered your injury and try to get the contact information of any witnesses to the incident.
 These can be helpful later.
-You should also make a formal report of your injury to the hotel manager or security, and ask for a copy.
-This proves that you suffered an injury at the hotel and that you made the hotel aware of it.
-Try to make note of any security cameras that may have caught your accident.
+You should also make a formal report of your injury to the hotel manager or security and ask for a copy.
+This proves that you suffered an injury at the hotel and made the hotel aware of it.
+Try to make a note of any security cameras that may have caught your accident.

 Finally, if you have suffered a hotel or resort accident, you should contact an experienced and knowledgeable attorney to discuss the incident and explore your legal options.
-The attorneys of Lipcon, Margulies, Alsina & Winkleman, P.A. are highly experienced and award-winning.
+The attorneys of Lipcon, Margulies & Winkleman, P.A. are highly experienced and award-winning.

 Frequently Asked Questions About Hotel & Resort Accidents

 I was hurt while on my vacation or honeymoon.
 What should I do?